One of the most interesting articles or posts to read is what other people use, for things like traveling and computing.

 Codes

-- I prefer the front of the front-end.
+- I have most affection for the front-of-the-front-end.
 Modern HTML, CSS, and JS.
-I often use React.
-My code is accessibility and performance minded.
+I often use React and PHP.
+My code is semantic, written for accessibility and performance, and crafted thoughtfully.
 Read more about what I know and don’t know as a developer

 - Frameworks or libraries are useful if default languages don’t provide enough.
-It’s usually difficult to avoid using React/Vue/Svelte or WordPress/Drupal if you want to create a custom site.
-However, I often enjoy the challenge of native web languages without overhead.
+It’s usually difficult to avoid using React/Vue/Svelte, Astro/11ty, or WordPress/Drupal if you want to create a custom site.
+However, I often enjoy the challenge of native web languages without abstraction.

-- A modern front-end design layout starts CSS Variables and a grid, like CSS Grid and Flexbox, with SVGs, and your preferred server-side rendering language with client-side JS.
-I aim to paint the browser viewport in ~3 seconds.
+- A modern front-end design layout starts CSS Custom Properties and a grid, such as CSS Grid and Flexbox, with SVGs, and your preferred server-side rendering language with client-side JS.
+The ultimate goal for any page is to paint the browser viewport in ~3 seconds.

 - I use Visual Studio Code (now a tracking-free version of it called VSCodium) since summer 2017, but I initially could not find the right combination of extensions or shortcuts to beat Sublime Text as a code editor.
 However, because of momentum, I now usually start with VSCodium.

-- Sublime Text 4 – This editor is solid, with a recent push to modernize since 2021.
-I often use it for older projects.
-Because it’s so fast, it’s an easy one to grab for a one off.
+- I’ll sometimes grab Sublime Text 4 for older projects.
+Because it’s so fast, it’s an easy one to use for a one off project.
 These are my settings and packages.

 Roots is my reference WordPress dev environment.

 And I’ll get a little down and dirty with WooCommerce. - I forked the Sage theme into Sage Starter as a static project starter, which requires Node.js, NPM, Gulp, and Bower.
-You’ll see many of my favorite NPM plugins such as BrowserSync and Autoprefixer.
+It’s a little dusty in the mid-2020s and I’ll need to evaluate what to start using considering WordPress is all in on Gutenberg.

-- I learned to write HTML, CSS, and JS on my own since 1997, assisted by A List Apart, Smashing Magazine, CSS Tricks, Codepen, Wes Bos, javascript.info, udemy.com, codecademy.com, ui.dev, and Dmitry Soshnikov among many others
+- I learned to write HTML, CSS, and JS on my own since the 90s, assisted by A List Apart, Smashing Magazine, CSS Tricks, Codepen, Wes Bos, javascript.info, udemy.com, ui.dev, and Dmitry Soshnikov among many others

 Browsers